What is Multiple Gestation?

 Fertility Treatment and Multiple Gestations

-Women undergoing fertility treatment are much more likely to have a multiple gestation than other women.
+Women undergoing fertility treatment are much more likely to have multiple gestations than other women.
 This is because fertility drugs boost your fertility potential by causing your ovaries to release multiple eggs at a time.
 This raises the odds that more than one egg will be fertilized in the same cycle.

 With in-vitro fertilization, it’s common practice for the doctor to place more than one fertilized egg in the uterus at a time, to increase the chances that at least one will implant and gestate to term.
 Of course, this also increases the likelihood of multiple gestations.
 The availability of assisted reproductive technology has contributed to the increase in multiple gestations seen over the past few decades.

 Are Multiple Gestations Riskier than Single Pregnancies?

 Modern medicine has done wonders for increasing the safety of multiple pregnancies, but they still carry some risks.
 Carrying more than one baby increases the chances of:

 - Pre-eclampsia.
 This is a disease which raises your blood pressure to dangerous levels.

-- Pre-term delivery.
+- Preterm birth.
 Multiple babies are more likely to be born prematurely, which hinders their development and puts their health at risk.

 - Birth defects.
 Certain genetic disorders are more common in multiple gestations.